You will be navigated to a login page for authentication and authorization.

-In the previous chapter, you used the default implementation of authorization endpoint, but you have another option.
-You can implement your own authorization server using Authlete Web APIs.
+In the previous section, you tried the flow using the default implementation of authorization endpoint.
+For real deployments, you have freedom of choice to implement your own authorization server using Authlete Web APIs.

 Please check the documents at java-oauth-server for details.